History

 H2HC supports the pilot phase of a Children's HealthWatch economic mobility study designed to help 500 low-wage families move to greater stability over three years.

-H2HC establishes a new organizational structure that includes Governing and Advisory Councils as well as opportunities for partnership.
+H2HC establishes a new organizational structure that includes Leadership and Advisory Councils as well as opportunities for partnership.

-H2HC convenes 70+ local and national corporate, government, healthcare, and nonprofit leaders at its 2022 Fall Summit at the Museum of Science.
-The Summit focuses on innovative work across sectors advancing food, nutrition, and health equity, and next steps following the White House Conference on Hunger, Nutrition, and Health.
+H2HC convenes 75 local and national corporate, government, healthcare, and nonprofit leaders at its 2022 Fall Summit at the Museum of Science.
+The Summit focuses on innovative work across sectors as well as next steps following the White House Conference on Hunger, Nutrition, and Health.